Field theory expansions of string theory amplitudes

-\end{widetext} We derive this in the appendix.
-The extra parameter $\lambda$, which does not appear on the {\it lhs} and which mimics the expected field redefinition ambiguity, can be incorporated seamlessly.
-Without $\lambda$, we would not have a QFT like representation of the amplitudes, since as one can verify with \eqref{euler}, we would fail to capture the exponentially soft behaviour using a mass-level truncation.
-The familiar Euler-Beta function is obtained by choosing $\alpha=\beta=0$,
+Without the benefit of $\lambda$, we would not have a QFT like representation of the amplitudes, since as one can verify with \eqref{gen-beta} for $\alpha=\beta=0$ that $\lambda\rightarrow 0$ would fail to capture the exponentially soft behaviour using a mass-level truncation.
+The convergence of the $n$-sum in the above equation needs $\alpha-\beta-\lambda<0$, which is independent of $s_1,s_2$, unlike the representations discussed before.
+Hence we have met the criteria (a)-(c).
+The familiar Euler-Beta function is obtained by choosing $\alpha=\beta=0$ (and ${\rm Re~}\lambda>0$).

-Each level can be expressed as terms containing poles at $s_{1}$ and $s_{2}$ channel and contact terms.
-For example, the first two levels are given by